 Controlling CDN caching behavior

-A website can control many the caching behavior of browsers and CDNs with the use of different HTTP headers.
+A website can control the caching behavior of browsers and CDNs with the use of different HTTP headers.
 The most common is the

 Cache-Control header which specifically determines how long something can be cached before returning to the origin to ensure it is up-to-date.